Lovers Lane (2000 film)

-Lovers Lane (also known as I'm Still Waiting for You) is a 2000 American slasher film directed by Jon Steven Ward, written by Geof Miller and Rory Veal, and starring Erin Dean, Riley Smith, Sarah Lancaster, and Anna Faris in her feature film debut.
+Lovers Lane (also known as I'm Still Waiting for You) is a 2000 American slasher film directed by Jon Steven Ward, written by Geof Miller and Rory Veal, and starring Erin Dean, Riley Smith, Sarah Lancaster, Anna Faris (in her feature film debut), Matt Riedy with Suzanne Bouchard and Richard Sanders.
 The film is based on the urban legend of The Hook, and follows a group of teenagers who are terrorized by an escaped mental patient in and around lovers' lane.

 Independently produced and shot in Seattle, Washington, it premiered at the Bainbridge Island Film Festival on February 5, 2000, and was later released on video.